|TensorFlow 1 version||View source on GitHub|

 axes == , then each row

-of the output will have L2-norm equal to
+of the output will have L2-norm less than or equal to

 This operation is typically used to clip gradients before applying them with an optimizer.